static-frame/arraykit/doc/articles/dta.md

 p++
 ```

 We will use `goto`!
-This is a common pattern in Python where, on error, we often need to tear-down bunch of memory.
+This is a common pattern in CPython where, on error, we often need to tear-down a bunch of memory and can get reuse of those routines through a direct jump.

 ## Main Components